postcss/autoprefixer/README.md

 If a prefix is required, but Autoprefixer doesn’t add it or adds it incorrectly, please
 [report an issue](https://github.com/ai/autoprefixer/issues/new)
-and include your source CSS and expected output.
+and include your source CSS and the expected output.

 ### Why doesn’t Autoprefixer support `appearance`?